AI-generated

 History

-1. Respondent filed a Complaint for collection of sum of money with damages before the Regional Trial Court of Guagua, Pampanga (Civil Case No. 3137) against DPWH officials.
+• Respondent filed a Complaint for Collection of Sum of Money with Damages before the RTC of Guagua, Pampanga (Civil Case No. 3137) to recover the unpaid balance of PhP1,262,696.20

-5. Petitioners filed a Petition for Review on Certiorari under Rule 45 before the Supreme Court (G.R.
-No. 180388).
+• Petitioners filed Petition for Review on Certiorari under Rule 45 assailing the CA Decision

 Facts

-• On June 19, 1992, petitioner Angelito M. Twaño, then Officer-in-Charge (OIC)-District Engineer of the DPWH 2nd Engineering District of Pampanga, sent an Invitation to Bid to respondent Arnulfo D. Aquino, owner of A.D.
-Aquino Construction and Supplies.
+• June 19, 1992: Petitioner Angelito M. Twaño (then OIC-District Engineer, DPWH Pampanga 2nd Engineering District) sent Invitation to Bid to respondent Arnulfo D. Aquino (owner of A.D.
+Aquino Construction and Supplies)

 Arguments of the Petitioners

-• The complaint constitutes a suit against the State without its consent, violating the doctrine of State immunity from suit.
+• The Complaint constitutes a suit against the State without its consent, barred by the doctrine of non-suability of the State

-• Respondent failed to exhaust administrative remedies by not first filing a claim before the Commission on Audit (COA) before resorting to judicial action.
+• Respondent failed to exhaust administrative remedies by not filing a claim with the COA prior to judicial action

-• The Contract of Agreement is void ab initio for violating Presidential Decree No. 1445 (Government Auditing Code), specifically for lack of proper appropriation and Certificate of Availability of Funds as required under Sections 85-87 thereof.
+• The Contract of Agreement is void ab initio for violating PD 1445, specifically for lack of proper appropriation and Certificate of Availability of Funds

 Arguments of the Respondents

-• Equity and justice demand payment on a quantum meruit basis for services actually rendered and benefits received by the government and the public.
+• Equity demands compensation on a quantum meruit basis for services actually rendered and accepted

 Issues